-The Border-Aussie is quite popular for its ease in mastering obedience training, and also for its agility and tracking abilities.
-It makes for a good watchdog too.
+The Border-Aussie is quite popular for its ease in mastering training, and also for its agility and tracking abilities.
+These workaholics need plenty to do and if they don’t get it, may become bored and possibly destructive.

 Also known as the Australian Collie and the Border-Aussie, the Australian Shepherd-Border Collie mix is a wonderful hybrid that takes many positive personality traits from both its parents, the Border Collie and the Australian Shepherd.
 It is basically a working or herding dog like its parents, and it needs a job to do at all times.
 It is excellent for herding sheep or cattle.